isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-11-Autoscaling-of-Comments-and-Ratings/README.md

 1. Let’s get back the application to original state, click on change quota to **reduce the quota back to `256 MB`**.

-    Not doing say may cause issues in the upcoming steps.
+    Not doing so may cause issues in the upcoming steps.

 2. Click _Save_.